An Important Update from Hunterdon Healthcare on Mask/Face Coverings for Patients, Visitors, and Staff

 - Pediatric Units: Two parents/guardians are permitted when the patient is a minor.

 - Maternity and Labor & Delivery unit: One significant other/support person is permitted.
-Once in the labor and delivery unit, the designated support person must have extremely limited access to the other areas of the hospital and will not be permitted to leave and reenter the unit.
+Once in the unit, the designated support person will have limited access to the other areas of the hospital and will only be able to leave and reenter the unit on a case by case basis.
 In addition, one doula may be permitted.

 - Emergency Department: One visitor per patient is permitted at any time for adult patients.
 Two parents/guardians are permitted at any time where the patient is a minor.